2022 Massachusetts State Collegiate Athletic Conference football season

 The 2022 Massachusetts State Collegiate Athletic Conference football season was the 10th season of the Massachusetts State Collegiate Athletic Conference football taking place during the 2022 NCAA Division III football season.
 The season began on September 2 with non-conference play.
 Conference play began on September 16, 2022.

 The MASCAC Championship Game was played at Panther Field in Plymouth, New Hampshire, on November 12, 2022.
 The game featured the UMass Dartmouth Corsairs and the Plymouth State Panthers.

-Background

-Previous season

-The 2021 Massachusetts State Collegiate Athletic Conference champion was Framingham State with a record of 8–3 overall, and 8–0 in conference play.